adamsilver/fdpb/01-a-registration-form.md

 ## Placeholders

 The `placeholder` attribute is intended to store a hint.
-It gives users extra guidance when filling out a field&mdash;particularly useful for fields that have complex rules such as a password field (more on this shortly).
+It gives users extra guidance when filling out a field - particularly useful for fields that have complex rules such as a password field.
 As placeholder text is not a real value, it's ‘grayed out’ so that it can be differentiated from user-entered values.

 ![Placeholder example from above](.)

 Hints, unlike labels, are optional and shouldn't be used as a matter of course.
 Just because the placeholder attribute exists doesn't mean we have to use it.
-For example, you don't need a placeholder of ‘Enter your first name’ as a hint when the label is ‘First name’&mdash;that's needless duplication.
+For example, you don't need a placeholder of ‘Enter your first name’ as a hint when the label is ‘First name’ - that's needless duplication.

 ![Placeholder and label with same value](.)

-Placeholders appeal to designers because of their minimal, space-saving aesthetic.
+Placeholders are appealing because of their minimal, space-saving aesthetic.
 This is because placeholder text is placed *inside* the field.
 But, this is a problematic way to give users a hint.

 First, they disappear when the user types.
 Disappearing text is hard to remember which could cause errors if for example the user forgets to satisify one of the password rules.
 Users often mistake placeholder text for a value[^], causing them to skip the field, which again, would cause errors.
 Gray-on-white text lacks sufficient contrast making it generally hard-to-read[^].
 And to top it off, some browsers don't support them, some screen readers don't announce them and long hint text may get cut off.

 ![Long hint text cut off](.)

-That's a lot of problems for something that is essentially just text.
+That's a lot of problems for what is essentially just text.
 All content, especially a form hint, shouldn't be considered a ‘nice to have’.
 So instead of using placeholders, it's better to position hint text above the control:

 ![Hint pattern](.)